djor-aleksa/simpy_lunch_demo/README.md

 - **Number of Functioning Dishwashers**
 - **Number of People in Hub**

-This demo is part of the internal Python community presentation in Symphony.
+This demo is part of the internal Python community presentation in Symphony, Niš hub.

 Feel free to copy and use any part of the demo.